 At the start of the 1960s, the 88-bed Methodist Home was operating at full capacity, and officials saw the need to expand and raised the funds needed to construct a new 140-bed nursing facility on seven acres of land adjoining Methodist Home’s property.

 As the ’70s were winding down, Executive Director Rev. William Brown and the Board of Directors began looking into a new venture in senior living.
 Constructed in 1977, the first villas located along Wesley Way behind the Nursing Hospital would be the start of the independent living program.
 Today there are 64 villas.

 Looking for ways to improve health care services available to area seniors led to the creation of Wesbury’s Home Enriched Living Program (H.E.L.P.) in 1997.
 The concept was to bring home and community-based services to homebound seniors throughout the region.
-These services continue today under the banner of Help at Home with Wesbury, offering a compliment of in-your-home programs and services that range from home-delivered meals and companion services to more recent additions like handyman home maintenance and beautician services.
+These services continue today under the banner of Wesbury at Home, offering a compliment of in-your-home programs and services that range from home-delivered meals and companion services to more recent additions like handyman home maintenance and beautician services.

 In 2016, Wesbury Care Cottages were added as an alternative to living in a Skilled Nursing Facility or Personal Care Home providing “one-on-one,” person-centered care in a residential setting.
 With locations in Meadville, Titusville, and Cochranton, each can accommodate three residents with twenty-four/seven, around-the-clock, companion services to assist the cottage residents with their daily needs.

 One of the first endeavors of the new millennium was the construction of the Larcom Memory Support Center connected to Grace Health Center.
 Opened in 2001, the Memory Support Center offers a unique environment with specialized programming designed for those with Alzheimer’s, Dementia or other memory impairments.